ballerina-platform/ballerina-library/docs/adding-a-new-ballerina-module.md

 ##### The `build-timestamped-master.yml` workflow script [Required]

 This workflow script is used to build the module.
 This will run automatically on every push to the master branch.
 This will build the module and publish the artifacts to the GitHub packages as a timestamped version, which can be used in the daily builds.
 It can be run manually as well.
-The status of this workflow is displayed on the Standard Library Dashboard under the `Build` column.
+The status of this workflow is displayed on the Ballerina Library Dashboard under the `Build` column.

 ##### The `build-with-bal-test-graalvm.yml` workflow script [Required]

 This workflow script is used to run the tests using the native runtime.
 This will run automatically on a schedule and on pull requests.
 It can be run manually as well.
-The status of this workflow is displayed on the Standard Library Dashboard under the `GraalVM Check` column.
+The status of this workflow is displayed on the Ballerina Library Dashboard under the `GraalVM Check` column.
 To avoid running this workflow on pull requests, add the `Skip GraalVM Check` label to the pull request.

 >**Note:** It is recommended to disable the GraalVM check on the pull requests until they are ready to be merged.